johnsonchmatc/madisoncollege_ruby_on_rails/syllabus.md

 * Career Resources at Madison College: http://madisoncollege.edu/sdc
 * Student Writing Center Assistance: http://madisoncollege.edu/plus/writing-center

 Syllabus Changes: As your instructor, I retain the right to make changes based on the timeline of the class, feedback from learners and/or logistical issues and will inform you as soon as a change is made.
+The [course repository on Github](https://github.com/johnsonchmatc/madisoncollege_ruby_on_rails) will be all ways up to date.
+Refer to that for any changes, you can use the tools provided by Github to see the difference if you are interested in a change.

 #Grading Policy
 * All work that is to be graded must be accomplished by your **own effort**.
 * No points will be given for late assignments/labs/exams.
 * All assignments/labs/exams must meet the [course style guide](https://github.com/johnsonchmatc/ruby-style-guide)
 * All assignments/labs must run (no errors, and must produce output).
-If there are compilation errors or no output, the most the assignment can receive is 50% of the points.
+If there are compilation errors, error screens or no output, the most the assignment can receive is 50% of the points.
 * If there is output, but not all objectives are met from the assignment/lab's rubric points will be removed for each item missing or incorrect.
 * There is no make-up of tests or other scheduled, graded classroom activities.
 * It is the responsibility of the student to make up any missed work and/or pick up any missed materials.
 Missing a class is NOT an excuse for failure to hand in work due.
 * There is no extension of assignment due dates without prior notification of circumstance.
 All work that is to be graded must be accomplished by your own effort.

+##Extra credit
+* Should you find a mistake or a deviation from the [course style guide](https://github.com/johnsonchmatc/ruby-style-guide) in the [course repository on Github](https://github.com/johnsonchmatc/madisoncollege_ruby_on_rails) you may submit a pull request with changes made and comment describing what was wrong with the course materials.
+Each **accepted** pull request will be worth 5 extra credit points.
+The change is of my discression to accept.

 **Grades Posted in Blackboard:** All assignment grades are posted in Blackboard.
 I need to manually grade the assignments.
 Sometimes this happens very quickly and sometimes it takes a week.
 When you've posted a quiz or lab answers, it will show up in the gradebook as a green box with a white ! in it.
 This means that I have received your work, but has not graded it yet.
 Discussion boards show up in the gradebook as a green box with a white ! in it until I have graded the assignment, then it will have a score in it.